 Of all the wisdom I can offer, this is the most important.

-People often express a real guilt about taking so long 'getting round' to organising a headstone to be placed.
+People often express a pang of real guilt about taking so long 'getting round' to organise a headstone to be placed.
 What a shame this is, that they feel this pressure and shame.
 There should be no time scale placed on installing a memorial.

 You should not commission a headstone until you feel ready.

 Sadly, however, it is all too common that people are put under pressure by funeral directors who have a vested interest (such as a sister company making memorials), or by family members who are embarrassed by the fact that the plot may look neglected.